Elevated photos – using a higher viewpoint to get the shot

 This was why we have my 8 metre MegaMast with us.
 A carbon fibre tripod with a centre section that goes up to 8 metres (~27 feet) is lightweight and quick to set up.

-Here’s a view of me, operating the camera via my iPad, outside my house in Leicester.
+Here’s a view of me, operating the camera – which is at the top of the mast – via my iPad.

 Of course, you don’t have to go to 8 metres – a few metres may be just enough to reduce the impact of a foreground wall or parked cars – see the examples at the Leicester Fire HQ